Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Greedy Home Swapping

 Since the average congestion coefficients $I_{t}$ after GHS under different factors do not vary significantly, we further analyze the changes in the number of congested roads with $c_{\alpha} \geq 1$, slow-moving roads with $0.4\leq c_{\alpha} <1$, and free-flowing roads with $c_{\alpha} < 0.4$ during the morning rush hour between 7-8 AM under different restrictive factors of GHS, as shown in Figure S6.
 After GHS, there is a noticeable decrease in congested and slow-moving road segments, while free-flowing road segments significantly increase.
 By considering only the amenity accessibility (a-GHS), housing price (p-GHS) and the distance to the city center (c-GHS), as well as all the three socio-demographic factors (SDGHS), the average congestion coefficient $I_{t}$ gradually increases, the number of severely congested and slow-moving road segments gradually increases, while the number of free-flowing road segments decreases.
 Although the number of congested roads in a-GHS is lower than that after GHS, slow-moving segments increase, and free-flowing road segments decrease.
 Additionally, $I_{t}$ after p-GHS is similar to that after a-GHS, but with a higher number of congested and slow-moving segments.

 \textbf{Considering dual socio-demographic factors (medium tolerance) during home-swapping.} We also consider $\Delta d$ by considering two out of the three socio-demographic factors in GHS, as shown in Figure S7.
 In this discussion, we use the medium tolerance SDGHS discussed in Figure 4 of the main text.
-The reduction in commuting distance, i.e. $\Delta d$ under (1) the joint consideration of the distance to the city center and amenity accessibility (c\&a-GHS) is 23.6\%, (2) the joint consideration of of the distance to the city center and housing price (c\&p-GHS) is 26.6\%, and (3) the joint consideration of housing price and amenity accessibility (p\&a-GHS) reaches 36.29\%.
-The results show that the distance from the city center has a significant impact on the benefit brought by GHS, followed by amenity accessibility, and finally the housing price.
+The reduction in average commuting distance, i.e. $\Delta d$ under (1) the joint consideration of the distance to the city center and amenity accessibility (c\&a-GHS) is 23.6\%, (2) the joint consideration of the distance to the city center and housing price (c\&p-GHS) is 26.6\%, and (3) the joint consideration of housing price and amenity accessibility (p\&a-GHS) reaches 36.29\%.
+The results show that the distance to the city center has a significant impact on the benefit brought by GHS, followed by amenity accessibility, and finally the housing price.

-\textbf{The Impact of the Willingness to Swap Home.} In GHS, we assume that all households are willing to swap their home as long as the total commuting distance of the two swapping households decreases, even at the expense of an increase in the commuting distance of one of them.
-Here, we assume that the households with an increase of commuting distance has an $x\%$ willingness to swap but $1-x\%$ to reject.
+\textbf{The impacts of the willingness and selfishness to swap home.} In GHS, we assume that all households are willing to swap their homes as long as the total commuting distance of the two swapping households decreases, even at the expense of an increase in the commuting distance of one of them.
+Here, we assume that the households with an increase of commuting distance has an $w\%$ willingness to swap but $1-w\%$ to reject.

-As different households have different levels of willingness to swap homes, $\Delta d$ after GHS method with different willingness $x\%$ is shown by the blue line in Figure S8.
+As different households have different levels of willingness to swap homes, $\Delta d$ after GHS method with different willingness $w\%$ is shown by the blue line in Figure S8A.
 The results show that $\Delta d= 40.9\%$ when households do not swap residences if the average commuting distance of one household increases.
-As the willingness to swap increases from 0\% to 25\%, there is a noticeable increase in $\Delta d$.
-However, from a willingness of 25\% onwards, the increase in $\Delta d$ slows down as the willingness of swapping $x\%$ increases.
+As the willingness to swap increases from $0\%$ to 25\%, there is a noticeable increase in $\Delta d$.
+However, from a willingness of $25\%$ onwards, the increase in $\Delta d$ slows down as the willingness of swapping $w\%$ increases.

-Moreover, we consider households willingness to swap home in SDGHS under medium tolerance and analyzes $\Delta d$ after home swapping under different willingness $x\%$, as shown by the purple line in Figure S8.
-The results find that as the $x\%$increases, $\Delta d$ also increases.
-When $x=0$, $\Delta d$ is 9.6\%; when $x>= 25$, there is no significant increase in $\Delta d$.
+Moreover, we consider households willingness to swap home in SDGHS under medium tolerance and analyze $\Delta d$ after home swapping under different willingness $w\%$, as shown by the purple line in Figure S8A.
+The results find that as the $w\%$ increases, $\Delta d$ also increases.
+When $w=0$, $\Delta d$ is $9.6\%$; when $w>= 25$, there is no significant increase in $\Delta d$.